a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_4_2_Create_a_form.md

 5. Locate and open the Expense Line table.
 6. Under the Data experiences section, select Forms and open the Information form with Main Form type.
 (Important: Make sure you select the form with the form type of Main.)

 **IMPORTANT:** Since by default all forms are named Information, make sure to verify that the form you select has a Form Type of Main and not something else.
-By default, the form has two fields: Name and Owner.
+By default, the form has two fields: Expense Title and Owner.

 1. On the right side of the screen on the **Properties** panel, select the **Display Name** field, and change it to Item Details.
 2. Select **Table columns** from the left navigation pane and add the following fields below the Owner field by dragging columns to the form or simply clicking column names: